BillGriffin98/Cosmological-Dynamic-Systems/README.md

 # Cosmological Dynamic Systems
-Two academics, Ahlo and Amendola, derived sets of differential equations from the same fundemental cosmological field equation but achieved very different results.
-These models have a differing number of critical points despite being derived from the same equation, which is a mathematic impossibility.
+Two academics, Ahlo and Amendola, derived sets of differential equations from the same fundamental cosmological field equation but achieved very different results.
+These models have a differing number of critical points despite being derived from the same equation, which is a mathematical impossibility.

 ![alt text](https://github.com/BillGriffin98/CosmologicalDynamicSystems/blob/main/Ahlo.png)

 ![alt text](https://github.com/BillGriffin98/CosmologicalDynamicSystems/blob/main/amendola.png)

-My project investigated this discrepency by constructing a coordinate transformation between the two sets of variables and ultimately concluded that Amendola's choice of variables allowed for division by zero and hence produced contradictory results.
+My project investigated this discrepancy by constructing a coordinate transformation between the two sets of variables and ultimately concluded that Amendola's choice of variables allowed for division by zero and hence produced contradictory results.

-## Simulating on Matlab
+## Simulating on MATLAB

 While we can study the behaviour of dynamical systems using mathematical tools, it is often helpful to simulate the models and visualise their behaviour.
 To do this, I generated an initial value and then follow and plotted its trejectory according to the model's governing differential equations.
 This is an example of an *initial-value problem* and while there are many algorithms that can solve it, I chose the Runge-Kutta method for its speed and ease of implementation.

 ### The Runge-Kutta Method:
-To solve the intial value problem for $\frac{dy}{dt} = f(y, t)$ with the initial condition $y(t_0) = y_0$ is given by the following equations:
+To solve the initial value problem for $\frac{dy}{dt} = f(y, t)$ with the initial condition $y(t_0) = y_0$ is given by the following equations:

 $$\begin{align*}
 k_1 &= h f(t_n, y_n), \\